(Gilchrist Disease; North American Blastomycosis)

 Skin infection begins as very small, raised bumps (papules), which may contain pus.
 Raised, warty patches then develop, surrounded by tiny, painless collections of pus (abscesses).

-Tissues over infected bones may become swollen and painful.
+Tissues over infected bones may become swollen, warm, and painful.

 In men, the coiled tube on top of testes (epididymis) may swell, causing pain, or infection of the prostate gland (prostatitis) may cause discomfort.

 Fungi can spread to the tissues that cover the brain and spinal cord (meninges), causing fungal meningitis.
+Abscesses may develop in the brain.
 This infection can cause headache and confusion.

 A doctor diagnoses blastomycosis by sending a sample of sputum or infected tissue to a laboratory to be examined under a microscope and cultured.
 A chest x-ray is taken to check for signs of infection in the lungs.